n-budzinski/DMCR_MasterServer_py3/README.md

 # Bastet

-A simple PoC master server emulator for GSC's Alexander (anubis.2gw.net).
+A simple master server emulator for GSC's Alexander (anubis.2gw.net).

 <br />

-### **Server blocks ports required for hole punching - the game will not work properly on the system hosting the server!**
+### *Server blocks ports required for hole punching - the game will not work properly on the system hosting the server!*

 <br />
 <br />
 <br />

-# Requirements
+## Requirements

 An IRC server used by the in-game comms.
 You can either host your own or use a public one.